-3.4.3 Data Processing and Reporting
+3.4.2 Data Processing and Reporting

 Ongoing data processing costs will be recovered from industry by AFMA.
-AFMA is consulting with industry through the e-monitoring industry consultative committee on the mechanism for recovering these costs.
+AFMA is consulting with industry on the mechanism for recovering these costs.
 This will commence in the 2015/16 financial year.

 3.5 Contractor Arrangements